APSA Undergraduate Mentorship Program

 Maintain regular contact with your mentee, offering support, appropriate advice, and encouragement to your mentee.
 You may choose to meet in person, or if you prefer, the relationship can be kept to email, phone, Zoom/Skype/Facetime, or other messaging platforms.

 You and your mentee will be given Monthly Prompts, as well as a list of smaller discussion items, to structure meaningful conversation.
-It is expected that you use these items to facilitate discussion with your mentee.
+While these prompts remain optional, we highly recommend that you use these items to facilitate discussion with your mentee.

 Share stories of past academic and career experiences when relevant and valuable, and refer your mentee to outside resources when necessary.

-Focus on supporting and reinforcing your mentee’s strengths.
-Help bring out the positive and potential inherent in your mentee!
+Focus on supporting and reinforcing your mentee’s strengths and potential.

 If your mentee is local, please feel free to invite him or her to campus to sit in on one of your classes or for a tour of campus.